libxsmm/libxsmm/documentation/tensorflow.md

 export http_proxy=http://proxy.domain.com:911
 ```

 Please note that certain content under `tensorflow/models` may cause an error during the configuration.
 In such a case, simply configure with "models" temporarily not present.
-In general, if the build step of any of the bazel commands goes wrong, `-s --verbose_failures` can be added to the command line (`-s` shows the full command of each of the build steps).
+In general, if the build step of any of the Bazel commands goes wrong, `-s --verbose_failures` can be added to the command line (`-s` shows the full command of each of the build steps).
 The flags `--define tensorflow_xsmm=1`, `--define eigen_xsmm=1`, and `--define tensorflow_xsmm_backward=1` are not actually needed for all the cases, but are supplied for consistency.

-**More important, one line of below target flags should be added to any "bazel" command line**:
+**More important, one line of below target flags should be added to Bazel's build line**:

 * AVX2/HSW/BDW: `--copt=-mfma --copt=-mavx2`
 * AVX-512/SKX: `--copt=-mfma --copt=-mavx512f --copt=-mavx512cd --copt=-mavx512bw --copt=-mavx512vl` (and `--copt=-mavx512dq` depending on certain fixes being already present in TensorFlow)